The Holy Spirit is Father’s very personal gift for His children.

 King David declared the truth of Yahuwah’s Word many times.

-- Thy righteousness is an everlasting righteousness, and thy law (the Torah) is the truth.
+- Your righteousness is an everlasting righteousness, and Your Torah (law) is the truth.
 (Psalm 119:142)

-- Thy word is true from the beginning: and every one of thy righteous judgments endureth forever.
+- Your word is true from the beginning: and every one of Your righteous judgments endures forever.
 (Psalm 119:160)

-As these verses teach, loving the truth is to love Yahuwah’s Word.
+As these verses teach, loving The Truth is to love Yahuwah’s written Word.
 This is key to avoiding delusion!

 What sets this second point apart is having the conviction to LOVE the Word of Yahuwah passionately!

 As we saw in Thy Torah Is My Delight, King David loved the Word of Yahuwah with a passion!
 Which is why he could say: “I have chosen the way of truth” (Psalm 119:30a).